 Aside from the remote islands and stunning architecture, the sunsets in Zadar are another reason to visit the region.
 The famed director Alfred Hitchcock once stated that “The sunset of Zadar is the world’s most beautiful.”

-While the waterfront Hotel Zagreb where Hitchcock viewed the sunset is closed now, chartering a boat gives you a front and center view of the astounding sunsets every night.
+While the waterfront Hotel Zagreb where Hitchcock viewed the sunset is closed now, chartering a boat gives you a front and centre view of the astounding sunsets every night.

 3. Listen to the Famed Sea Organ